cccs-rs/assemblyline-service-speakeasy/README.md

   controlled environment managed by Assemblyline.
 * **Generate a detailed report:** Speakeasy produces a JSON report containing information about API calls, entry points, and other execution details, accessible as a supplementary file in Assemblyline.
-* **Identify triage indicators for Assemblyline:** The service analyzes the Speakeasy report and flags specific patterns and behaviors often associated with suspicious or malicious files, presenting these findings within Assemblyline's result structure.
-* **Seamless Assemblyline Integration:** Built using the Assemblyline v4 framework, ensuring smooth operation within an Assemblyline pipeline.

 ## Triage Indicators Identified

 The service currently identifies the following indicators based on the Speakeasy report: